Customizing the SDK

 The PostgreSQL tree store can use the same or a separate PostgreSQL database as the PostgreSQL storage.
 The tree store uses its own set of tables prefixed with tree_.

-With MySQL Connection Pool API docs
+With MySQL Backend API docs

 Note: Not available for React Native or Flutter.
 For JavaScript/TypeScript, only supported in Node.js (not in the browser).